 - Individuals of different animal species that co-exist in such a way that one organism profits from the other are called symbiotic.

 - a subdiscipline of physics that deals with the relationships between heat and other forms of energy, as well as their possible transformations.
 Important parameters include pressure, temperature and mechanical work, as well as changes in volume, density and physical state, which also play a role in the origins of currents in the ocean and atmosphere.

 - A global system of near-surface and deeper ocean currents that is driven by density differences between water masses with different salinities and temperatures.
 Convection is an important motor for thermohaline circulation.

 - Tidal zone

-- winds that constantly blow in the tropics and are thus a driving force for the ocean currents.
-The trade winds occur up to around 23 degrees latitude north and south of the equator.
-In the northern hemisphere they are called the northeast trades, and in the southern hemisphere the southeast trades.
-The direction of the trade winds is primarily determined by the diverting effect of the coriolis force.
+- winds that blow steadily in the tropics and are thus a driving force of marine currents.
+The trade winds prevail between around 23 degrees latitude north and south of the equator.
+The northeast trades occur in the northern hemisphere and the southeast trades in the southern hemisphere.
+The direction of the trade winds is primarily controlled by the deflective force of the Coriolis force.